-Keep your Galaxy Watch 3 looking stylish with a new band
+Keep your Samsung Galaxy Watch 3 looking stylish with a new band

 Extreme comfort: Barton Elite Silicone Watch BandStaff Pick

 A band made of silicone material is a great choice for active individuals, like this option from Barton.
 It comes in both 20 and 22mm band sizes.
 You'll enjoy over 15 different color choices as well.
-The premium textured top, 316L stainless steel buckle has a proprietary locking feature that ensures your band remains in place all day long.
+The premium textured top, stainless steel buckle, has a proprietary locking feature that ensures your band remains in place all day long.

 Best of both worlds: BEAFIRY Canvas Nylon Watch Band

-Another option to consider is this BEAFIRY canvas nylon watch band.
-It's affordable while still being made of premium cotton canvas that's durable, breathable, and comfortable.
+Another option to consider is this BEAFIRY canvas nylon watchband.
+It's affordable while still being made of premium cotton canvas durable, breathable, and comfortable.
 It's cozy enough to handle your workouts yet stylish enough to wear for a night on the town.
-There are 12 colors to choose from and it comes in both 20 and 22mm.

 Classic look: Fullmosa Burnished Leather Watch Band